Imbuzi/BouBouBox/README.md

 ## Testing

 You can test the BouBouBox project without the milight bridge.
 You just need to run the project in dev mode to see the commands sent to the bridge in the server NodeJS console.
 This project requires a MySQL database.

+### Before running commands

-You should configure your user credentials for your MySQL database based on [knexfile.js.example](https://github.com/Imbuzi/BouBouBox/blob/master/knexfile.js.example), and rename it knexfile.js (this file should be placed on your project root directory).
+You should configure your user credentials for your MySQL database based on [knexfile.js.example](https://github.com/Imbuzi/BouBouBox/blob/master/knexfile.js.example), and rename it `knexfile.js` (this file should be placed on your project root directory).
+Don't forget to create an empty database named `bouboubox`.

+### Commands used to start BouBouBox

 To set up your project to run in dev mode, you'll need to run this commands on your BouBouBox project directory.

 	## Setting up git repository